 Clinical Research Institute HUCH has been wholly owned by HUS since the fall of 2017.

-The company’s Board of Directors includes Anne Pitkäranta, Director of Research, HUS (Chair), Petri Bono, Chief Medical Officer, HUCH, Risto Renkonen, Dean, University of Helsinki, Karin von Konow, Administrative Lawyer, HUCH, and Professor Kimmo Porkka, Head Physician.
+The company’s Board of Directors includes Anne Pitkäranta, Director of Research, HUS (Chair), Antti Lauerma, Chief Medical Officer, HUCH, Risto Renkonen, Dean, University of Helsinki, Karin von Konow, Administrative Lawyer, HUCH, and Kimmo Porkka, Professor, Head Physician.

 The company’s CEO is Juha Aarvala.
 The Institute’s Executive Group consists of Juha Aarvala, CEO, Raimo Skottman, Head of Research Services, and Minna Aromäki, Financial Manager.